intel/sgx-autotools-templates/README.md

 ### SGX_INIT

-Set up definitions for a software build that depends on Intel SGX.
+Set up definitions for a software build that requires the use of Intel SGX.
-The project will require the Intel SGX SDK and configure will abort if it's not found.
+The project will require that Intel SGX SDK be installed, and configure will abort if it's not found.

 It takes the following actions: